The problem with chronic inflammation

 Dairy (conventional): milk, cheese, yogurt, cottage cheese, sour cream from cow’s milk

 AGEs (Advanced glycation end): foods cooked by grilling, frying or BBQing

 So which foods are more likely to prevent inflammation?

 One of the best ways to incorporate anti-inflammatory foods is to focus on whole foods that are as close to their natural state and the least processed as possible.
 One eating pattern well known for focusing on anti-inflammatory foods is the Mediterranean diet, which incorporates:

-Many of these foods are high in anti-inflammatory vitamins, such as vitamins A, C and E, minerals, such as magnesium, and various phytonutrients, such as carotenoids and anthocyanins, which act as anti-oxidants.
-The general recommendation is for at least 2 cups of fruit and 2 cups of vegetables per day, but the more, the better!
+Many of these foods are high in anti-inflammatory vitamins, such as vitamins A, C, and E, minerals, such as magnesium, and various phytonutrients, such as carotenoids and anthocyanins, which act as antioxidants.
+The general recommendation is for at least 2 cups of fruit and 2 cups of vegetables daily, but the more, the better!

 The next step

 At IC Wellness, we understand that each body is unique, and therefore, your diet must be individualized to meet your specific needs.
-This can be extremely difficult to figure out on your own, and often leads to feelings of frustration.
+This can be extremely difficult to figure out on your own and often leads to feelings of frustration.
 For many, making a list of ‘safe foods’ can be a guessing game due to the delayed effects of consuming pro-inflammatory foods.
-Additionally, you may have specific food sensitivities that are contributing to inflammation and inhibiting healing.
-The foods we eat either cause inflammation and exacerbate IC symptoms or reduce inflammation and provide the body with the opportunity to heal.
+Additionally, you may have specific food sensitivities contributing to inflammation and inhibiting healing.
+The foods we eat either cause inflammation and exacerbate IC symptoms or reduce inflammation and allow the body to heal.
 If you are ready to get your life back, we are here to help!
-I am nutritionist Brianne Thornton, and I have years of experience in developing customized diets to meet an individual’s specific needs.
-If you are ready to take the next step toward wellbeing, click here.
+I am nutritionist Brianne Thornton, with years of experience developing customized diets to meet an individual’s needs.
+If you are ready to take the next step toward well-being, click here.